Professor Nir Eynon

 Biography

-His current areas of expertise epigenetics, ageing and exercise, an area for which he won the Young Tall Poppy 2021 award.
+Professor Eynon’s current areas of expertise epigenetics, ageing and exercise, an area for which he won the Young Tall Poppy 2021 award.
 His expertise has been recognised by being selected to the ARC College of Experts in 2023.
-Before Joining the Australian Regenerative Medicine Institute, Nir has been working at the Institute for Health and Sport (iHeS) at Victoria University, initially as a postdoctoral fellow, then as a Senior Research Fellow, and was appointed as a Professor in 2021.
+Before Joining ARMI, he worked at the Institute for Health and Sport (iHeS) at Victoria University, initially as a postdoctoral fellow, then as a Senior Research Fellow.
+He was appointed to Professor in 2021.

 Click here for a full list of publications on ORCID